-Homecare categorises the care and support delivered by professional caregivers in a person’s own home and may also be referred to as domiciliary care or social care.
-It covers a range of activities, paramedical aid and assistance by nurses to support daily living for unwell, disabled or elderly people.
+Homecare categorises the patient handling, care and support delivered by professional caregivers in a person’s own home.
+Also referred to as domiciliary care or social care, it covers a range of activities.
+For instance, paramedical aid and assistance by nurses supports daily living for the unwell, disabled or elderly people.

-Patients who receive care at home may incur lower costs, receive equivalent care, and benefit from the increased satisfaction being in familiar surroundings can bring.
-In some cases, palliative care can be provided in the comfort of a person’s home.
+Patients who receive care at home may incur lower costs.
+In addition, they’ll receive equivalent care to other facilities but will benefit from the increased satisfaction of being in familiar surroundings.
+Furthermore, in some cases, palliative care can be provided in the comfort of a person’s home.

 - Monitoring a patient’s vital signs,